Outlook Email Report Template 7

 MS Paint and from Image -> Attributes menu find out the sizes in Inches.

-Do not forget to multiply it by 1000.
-It is important to understand that all
+Don't forget to multiply it by 1000.
+It is important to understand that

-that should be done only if you use non-standard report sizing.
-You will know it
+this need only be done if you are using non-standard report sizing.
+You will know

-immediately because improper sizing dramatically decrease report quality.
+immediately because improper sizing dramatically decreases report quality.

-So if you see something like that - time has come to check report sizes:
+So if you see this occurring you'll need to check report sizes:

 Otherwise you can completely ignore Position Group.